This personal account of the Victorian bush fires was originally published in 2009. It has since been updated for accuracy of links and content.

-We eat dinner at the DSE/CFA base camp.
-Last night in conversation with some base camp workers we are told that anybody can get a hot meal and a shower there (and even a night in one of the hundreds of tents set up in the footy oval).
+We eat dinner at the DSE/CFA base camp for the Victorian bush fires.
+Last night in conversation with some base camp workers we were told that anybody can get a hot meal and a shower there (and even a night in one of the hundreds of tents set up in the footy oval).
 Not having eaten a proper meal in four days, dinner is absolutely delicious.
 (Oh yeah – and free).

 We chat with the emergency workers who have come in from all over the country – many of whom are volunteers – it is refreshing and energizing to speak to people who are not refugees.
 We recharge our batteries with good food and convivial conversation.
 These people are heroes; and they are seeing and dealing with stuff that nightmares are made of.